ssokolow/game_launcher/README.md

 * [Nose](https://pypi.python.org/pypi/nose)
 * [coverage](https://pypi.python.org/pypi/coverage)

-**NOTE:** Until I decide on a permanent name, I can't write a `setup.py` and, thus, can't test in a virtualenv with tox.
+**NOTE:** Until I decide on a permanent name, I can't produce an installable package name and, thus, can't test in a virtualenv with tox.
 As such, I can't guarantee my list of required dependencies is complete.

 Also, the test suite doesn't yet exercise the code branches for things like "PlayOnLinux not found".